travis-ci/docs-travis-ci-com/_includes/deploy/providers/azure_web_apps.md

 Support for deployments to Azure Web Apps is in **alpha**.
 Please see [Maturity Levels](/user/deployment-v2#maturity-levels) for details.
 ## Known options

-Use the following options to further configure the deployment:
+Use the following options to further configure the deployment.

 | `username` | Web App Deployment Username &mdash; **required**, type: string |
 | `password` | Web App Deployment Password &mdash; **required**, **secret**, type: string |